Buddhism in the United States

 The term American Buddhism can be used to describe all Buddhist groups within the United States, including Asian-American Buddhists born into the faith, who comprise the largest percentage of Buddhists in the country.

-American Buddhists come from every ethnicity, nationality and religious tradition.
-In 2012, U-T San Diego estimated U.S. practitioners at 1.2 million people, of whom 40% are living in Southern California.
-In terms of percentage, Hawaii has the most Buddhists at 8% of the population, due to its large Asian-American community.
+American Buddhists come from a range of national origins and ethnicities.
+In 2010, estimated U.S. practitioners at 3.5 million people, of whom 40% are living in Southern California.
+In terms of percentage, Hawaii has the most Buddhists at 8% of the population, due to its large East Asian population.

 Statistics

-US States by Population of Buddhists
+U.S. states by Buddhist population

-Hawaii has the largest Buddhist population by percentage, amounting to 8% of the state's population.
-California follows Hawaii with 2%.
-Alaska, Arizona, Colorado, Connecticut, Illinois, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, New Mexico, New York, Ohio, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wyoming have a Buddhist population of 1%.
+The Buddhist population rapidly increased in the 1960s with the change in Asian immigration law to the United States.
+By the 1980's, multiple Buddhist communities began to sprout throughout the country.

 Buddhism in American Overseas territories

 The following is the percentage of Buddhists in the U.S. territories as of 2010:

 Types of Buddhism in the United States

-Buddhist American scholar Charles Prebish states there are three broad types of American Buddhism:
+Three broad types of American Buddhism are found in the United States: